Date: January 14, 2022

 - Annual snowfall of 346 inches

 Visitors who want to get a closer look at the terrain of the mountain can do so by checking out one of the three official winter trail maps.
 These maps show the mountain’s front side, back bowls, and Blue Sky Basin respectively.
 For visitors who are planning a summertime arrival, the two summer trail maps outline routes for hiking and biking on Vail mountain.
+If you need gear, click here to book our rentals.

-Travel Information and Directions
+Travel Information and Directions To Vail

 Vail Mountain is centrally located within Vail, CO, which is a short two-hour drive from the Denver International Airport.
 There are shuttles available to transport you from the airport to the town.
 Still, if you’d prefer to land closer to the action, you can catch a flight to Eagle County Regional Airport, which is located in Gypsum, CO, and just over 30 minutes away via I-70 West.
 Alternately, Colorado Mountain Express offers shuttle services from Eagle County Regional Airport so you can minimize your drive time.
 Visitors who are local to Colorado can easily access Vail and Vail Mountain via I-70, too.